Making a Player

 - The very first line says that this script is made for

-nodes, think of this like inheritance from Java, it allows you to access all the properties and functions of that class. - The next few lines declare constants that will be used later.
+SpringArm3Dnodes, think of this like inheritance from Java, it allows you to access all the properties and functions of that class. - The next few lines declare constants that will be used later.

 - The

-function is a special type of function called a "callback".
+_readyfunction is a special type of function called a "callback".
 That means Godot will call this function on its own schedule, and you get to create custom behavior for when that happens.
 This specific function will get called once when the node loads in, which makes it useful for setup and initialization.
 In this case, it's changing the mouse mode so the cursor dissapears and movement is locked to the window.
 This is suitable for first person and third person games. - The

-argument.
+_inputfunction is another callback that is called whenever the engine sees a player input.
+It also gives information about the input with theeventargument.
 If the event is a mouse motion, then apply that motion to the spring arm's rotation.
 If it matches one of the zooming events then increase or decrease the spring length.
-Notice the use of theclamp
+Notice the use of theclampfunctions, which prevent looking to high or low, and zooming too far in or out.

 Testing the Camera

 - Now if you run the game, you can pivot the camera by moving your mouse, and you can zoom in and out.
 Also when you go low enough, the camera slides across the floor instead of clipping through it.
-That's the benifit of the
+That's the benefit of the

-.
-This stops working at very sharp angles, which is why theclamp
+SpringArm3D.
+This stops working at very sharp angles, which is why theclampfunction is in the script.

 Player Movement